panzhiwei1997/panzhiwei1997.github.io/_pages/cv.md

 Research Interests
 ======
 * Observational astronomy on extragalactic objects
-  * High-redshift quasars and cosmic reionization
+  * High-redshift quasars and the cosmic reionization
   * Supermassive black hole and its host galaxy
   * Low-redshift (1<z<3) quasars and AGNs
 * Data mining and machine learning